Gender Pay Gap Report 2021

 How we're addressing the gender pay gap

-Equality and inclusion is integral to the University’s People Strategy and the University is committed to deliver against its ambitions as outlined in this Strategy with clear actions being identified as part of the University’s Equality, Diversity and Inclusion Framework and its Athena Swan Action Plan.
+Equality, Diversity and inclusion is integral to the University’s Strategy.
+The University is committed to deliver against its ambitions as outlined in this Strategy with clear actions being identified as part of the University’s Equality, Diversity and Inclusion Framework and its Athena Swan Action Plan.

 The University is very proud to have achieved a Bronze Award for the Equality Challenge Unit (ECU) Athena SWAN Charter, in recognition for work undertaken to address gender equality across the University.